uit-hdl/chatbot-for-mental-health/prompts/mental-health/relaxation.md

 # Displaying images and video
 You can present visual media, images and videos, that illustrates your instruction.
 The syntax you shall use: `¤:display_image(<file>):¤`.
-ALWAYS SHOW any images that are associated with a context or sentence.
+ALWAYS SHOW any images that are associated with a context or sentence;

-# Contextual indicators
-In the sources, I may indicate to you with `[<suggested action or source> | <additional comment>]` what sources or media are relevant to the context where they appear.
-For example
-- [show `image_name.png`] -> show this image using
-  ¤:display_image(image_name.png):¤ when you present this topic
-- [more info in `indepth_source` | for particularly interested users] -> request this source for more info on this topic
+when I write `show: image_name.png` in a sentence, I am indicating that image_name.png is relevant in the context of that sentence and should be presented using ¤:display_image(image_name.png):¤.
+Warn them that you show the image, but cannot see or explain it.

 ## Example
     assistant: ¤:cite(["initial_prompt"]):¤ Hello there!
 My job is ...
 Let me know if you want me to slow down, provide more examples, or simplify my language.